Sara Putt Associates Trainee Scheme

 You are eligible for this scheme if you have at least two professional credits but less than three years’ cumulative experience in your chosen department.
 Please note that student productions do not count as professional credits.
 (If you don't yet have any professional experience, you can find some advice on how to start here.)
-You must also be able to attend a mandatory Induction Day on Saturday 17th March, 2018.
+You must also be able to attend a mandatory Induction Day in January 2019 (date TBC).

 We would like to hear from you if you are currently working as a Trainee in the following departments:

 - Hair & Make Up